Looking for a seamless way to invest money in Sovereign Gold Bonds?

-The SGB units will be allocated in your Zerodha Demat account within 10- 15 working days after closure of the issue period.
+The SGB units will be allocated to your Zerodha Demat account within 10- 15 working days after the closure of the issue period.

-Here’s how to will look once it is credit in your Demat account:
+Here’s how it will look once it is credited to your Demat account:

 Investing in SGB is a smart choice.
 On top of earning the future appreciated value of Gold, you also get paid 2.5% interest annually.
 It doesn’t get any better than that for a conservative investor.

 I hope this Zerodha SGB tutorial helped you.